WinVector/cdata/README.md

 install.packages("cdata")
 ```

-Or from Github using devtools:
+Or from GitHub using devtools:

 ``` r
 devtools::install_github("WinVector/cdata")